This post may contain affiliate links. Please read our full Disclosure Policy.

 Wax Sealant

-Wax sealant is an application that can be applied and is very effective.
-It is best to warm the wax prior to applying it to the piece so that you are able to apply a very thin coat.
-It is also important to know the color of the top coats you are applying.
+Wax sealant is a very effective application.
+It is best to warm the wax before using it on the piece so that you can apply a very thin coat.

+It is also important to know the color of your top coats.
 Some waxes and polyurethanes will have an amber tone or be slightly yellow and can change the color of the paint once applied.
-Be sure to also properly sand between each layer of sealant to ensure the best results.
+Be sure to properly sand between each sealant layer to ensure the best results.

 dining room full of painted furniture